agibsonsw/PrintHtml/docs/src/markdown/index.md

 - Configurable toolbar to appear in the generated webpage.

 ## Credits

-- [Andrew Gibson](https://github.com/agibsonsw): Original idea and base code for converting Sublime view to HTML and allowing me to build off it to make ExportHtml.
+- [Andrew Gibson][gibson]: Original idea and base code for converting Sublime view to HTML and allowing me to build off it to make ExportHtml.
 - Print-Color and Print-Grayscale tmThemes were derived from Monokai Bright.

+--8<-- "refs.md"